ResetXPDR/MSFS_AutoFPS/README.md

       - The Reset button will restore all settings to their default values.
     - VRAM+
       - Optional VRAM overflow protection that invokes auto settings reduction if VRAM usage exceeds a reduction threshold, nominally 98% and changeable in the config file.
-      - Enabled by default and applies globally, including non-expert mode.
+      - Enabled by default and applies globally, including Non-Expert mode.
       - Requires the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app to be installed and running.
-        - If non-expert users are running GPU-Z and want to disable VRAM+, they must switch to expert mode, uncheck it, then switch back to non-expert mode.
+See the section on GPU-Z for details on how to configure correctly.
         - If the required companion app GPU-Z in not running, a message suggesting to the user to start it will be displayed during the initial 30 second settle timer of each session.
       - Settings reduction commences if the VRAM reduction threshold is exceeded, and continues until it is not longer exceeded, regardless of whether auto settings reduction is enabled or not.
       - VRAM settings recovery threshold, nominally 5% below the VRAM limit reduction theshold, allows adequate VRAM usage headroom before settings recovery is activated.